flavienbwk/book-devops/eng/README.md

 #### SLI, SLO, and SLA

-The value of your error budget stems from your "Service Level Objectives" (_Service Level Objective_ or SLO in English).
+The value of your error budget stems from your _Service Level Objectives_ (SLO).

 An SLO defines a target resilience level for a system.
 It is represented as a ratio of "good" events to be honored, out of all monitored events, over a specific time period.
 For instance, your SRE team may set the following objective: "_99% of pages should load in under 200ms over 28 days_."